The Berghaus Paclite 2.0 jacket is by far the lightest of all my outdoor jackets. Why do I think this is the best packable rain jacket for hiking?

 What are the colour & size options for the Paclite jacket?

-Now I love my bright colours, especially pink!
-You’ll notice a theme if you’re following my hiking trips on Instagram!
+I love my bright colours, especially pink!
+You’ll notice a theme if you follow my hiking trips on Instagram!
 I always think it’s the perfect colour in case I ever need rescuing!
 But I know pink isn’t for everyone, I won’t judge!!

-So what other colours does the Berghaus Paclite come in?
-Well, I’m pleased to tell you there are 5 options to choose!
+I’m pleased to tell you there are 4 options to choose from!

-Although this jacket will get a lot of its use on my regular hiking adventures, it will also make a great waterproof jacket to take away on my other trips.
+Although this jacket will get a lot of its use on my regular hiking adventures, it is also a great waterproof jacket to take away on my other trips.
 I often travel light, hand luggage only so it will be perfect to pop in my bag for rainy days.

 And finally, it’s pink and it makes me feel bright and happy when I wear it!

 Want to buy one now?
-Click here to go straight to Berghaus online
+Click here to check prices at Berghaus online

-**Berghaus provided me with this Berghaus Paclite jacket.
+**Berghaus provided me with this Berghaus Paclite 2.0 jacket for review.
 However, all opinions are my own.